 Estimated reading time: 3 minutes

 A Business Plan defines how a company positions its offerings, prepares its strategy, and organizes future growth.
-This document explains what a Business Plan includes, how it shapes direction, and why companies rely on it for structured planning.
-The definition of a Business Plan varies across industries, yet its purpose remains consistent in guiding decisions and clarifying practical objectives.
+This document explains what a Plan includes, how it shapes direction, and why companies rely on it for structured planning.
+The definition of a Plan varies across industries, yet its purpose remains consistent in guiding decisions and clarifying practical objectives.

-Purpose and Function
+Purpose and Function of Business Plan

 The Business Plan creates a structured guide that outlines product intentions and service requirements.
 It supports clarity around market needs and helps decision-makers understand how different activities align with broader goals.
-Moreover, it explains what a Business Plan does, how it improves planning quality, and why it brings coherence to strategic and operational steps across a company’s workflow.
+Moreover, it explains what a Plan does, how it improves planning quality, and why it brings coherence to strategic and operational steps across a company’s workflow.

 Core Structure of a Business Plan